datagovsg/live-parking-info/presentation/presentation.md

 General tips for presenters:
 - Repeat things twice.
 People don't get you the first time.
 This is all very foreign
 - Explain even the simplest of things, like === and the difference between ) and }
--
+- Toggle between the final product and the current product so that they know how what you're building is contributing to the final product

 -->

 <!-- stuff you need on your machine before class
 - chrome parser
-- Visual Studio Code, with auto complete disabled ONLY ON THE HTML
+- Visual Studio Code
 - pdf of the slides
-- empty repo with images
--
 -->

 # Introduction to Webapp Development